 |Remaining a registered Guide and associated benefits (every 3 years)||£150.00|

-The British Canoeing endorsement on the Guide Scheme does not extend your remit of your British Canoeing Leadership Award and, as such, the Environmental Definitions & Deployment Guidance for Instructors, Coaches & Leaders will remain the same.
+Please note, the British Canoeing Guide Scheme Endorsement does not extend the remit of your British Canoeing Leadership Award and, as such, the guidance in the Environmental Definitions & Deployment Guidance for Instructors, Coaches & Leaders will remain the same.